 Angie Wolfgang '09

 Angie Wolfgang leans forward, her eyes shining, as she describes the research she’s done in her four years at Cornell.
 She began working with Professor Itai Cohen as a freshman, studying soft condensed matter.
 She’s also worked with Professor James Lloyd through the New York NASA Space Grant Consortium and the Hunter R. Rawlings III Cornell Presidential Research Scholars program, building an infrared spectrometer.
-This summer she’ll be preparing a paper for publication on a star cluster with Penn.
-State professor Jason Wright; this cluster will be essential for studying the evolution of low temperature stars.
+Then, she prepared a paper at Penn State on a star cluster essential for studying the evolution of low temperature stars.
 “I couldn’t have done all this if I weren’t at Cornell,” she says.

 But Angie’s initial introduction to science classes at Cornell wasn’t always smooth sailing.
 As a freshman she found the “problem sets” (weekly assignments given in science classes) extremely challenging.
 She never gave up, but sometimes during that first year doubts crept in about studying science.
 Then she volunteered for Cornell’s “Expanding Your Horizons,” a one-day conference to introduce middle school girls to science.
 As Angie accompanied her “buddy” to the activities, “I realized again why I love science.
 It boosted my enthusiasm.”
 Since then, she’s volunteered for CCMR education and outreach events whenever she can.